Jwakers/articuria/README.md

 - [x] Download video (from cloudflare) on video page is not working.
 Behaviour is sporadic.
 - [x] Redirect to home page after deleting account
 - [x] Table topics indicator is not working correctly.
 Should show on one minute not be green the whole time.
+- [x] Pagination not correctly disabled causes error
+- [x] Properly clean up media recorded api on unmount.
+It remains in a ready to record state even on unrelated pages.
 - [ ] Error uploading large videos > 1:30.
 Prisma transaction is timing out.
-- [x] Properly clean up media recorded api on unmount.
-It remains in a ready to record state even on unrelated pages.
 - [ ] On IPhone the media recorded goes full screen making it harder to stop the video and see the topic
 - [ ] On selecting a menu item on mobile the sidebar should close
+- [ ] Download does not work on mobile (ios)

 ## 1. Project Setup